Lantern Festival- The Most Spectacular Event in Singapore

 The Lantern Festival is one of the most beautiful Chinese festivals in Singapore that everybody celebrates in the country!
 The Chinese New Year holiday will end with the Lantern Festival, also called the Yuan Xiao Jie.
 There would be much joy in the streets as people would fly bright drones, send up flying sparkling lanterns, and enjoy the celebrations with friends and family in natural areas and parks.
 If you are in Singapore during this time of year, do not miss out on this wonderful festival.

 The Lantern Festival is always celebrated during the first Chinese Lunar month, on the 15th day.
-In 2021, the Lantern Festival will take place on February 5th.
+The 2023 Chinese Lantern Festival will take place on February 5th.
 This Chinese Lantern Festival, also known as Yuan Xiao Jie or Yuanxiao Festival, takes place on the 15th day of the first lunar month, two weeks after Chinese New Year.

 Origin of Lantern Festival